 It feels like the difference between striking a hammer on a sheet of plywood versus 1/4” steel.
 You can deliver plenty of power in both situations.
 The wood cushions the blow and makes it feel softer even though you delivered the same amount of power.
 We’ll have to do some testing to prove it, but the softer blow may significantly improve the lifespan of impact rated driver bits.

 Industrial workers have understood the benefits of hydraulic impact power for a long time.
-We’re excited they are finally reaching the every day user on residential and commercial jobsites.
+We’re excited they are finally reaching the everyday user on residential and commercial jobsites.
 The Ridgid Stealth Force Brushless 18V 3-Speed Pulse Driver is more than just a quieter solution for apartment, school, and office jobsites.
-Its clearly higher driving performance makes it an easy choice to swap out for your traditional impact driver in nearly every applications.
+Its clearly higher driving performance makes it an easy choice to swap out for your traditional impact driver in nearly every application.